Double Feed Detect on Document Scanners...

 On Site Service

 If your sensors are blocked, and your sure there isn't any paper that you can see in the scanner, then you will likely need the services of a scanner technician.
-If you are not under a service contract, a "One Time" deep cleaning and service will set you back $1,000.
+If you are not under a service contract, a "One Time" deep cleaning and service might set you back $500-$800.
+An annual deep cleaning will also help maintain the life of your scanner, get rid of squeaks and creaks and improve the overall performance of the scanner.

 Blocked sensors are NOT covered under a warranty, broken sensors are, but they RARELY fail.
 The culprit is almost always paper chad or dust in the sensor hole.
 Only a service contract visit will take care of it.
 Most high speed scanners have a service contract that includes 1, 2 or 3 deep cleanings (on site) per year.